 Maybe someone here can chime in on a good way to link up a fun route on Mt.
 Diablo?

-Have you explored any Bay Area mountain biking?
-What are your favorite places or trails to ride?
+What are your favorite Bay Area mountain biking trails or networks?
+What would you add to this list?
 Let us know in the comments below!